 This fund was established by colleagues, family and friends of Penny Bender Fuchs, an admired and respected member of the Merrill College faculty from 1999 until her death in 2013.
 Rising Merrill College juniors and seniors are eligible for this award.
 Preference is given to students who might not otherwise be able to participate in an internship due to financial limitations.
-Preference is also given to students who have earned a grade point average of 3.0 or higher in journalism courses and are applying to internships.
+Preference is also given to students who have earned a grade point average of 3.0 or higher in journalism courses.

 The Gridiron Foundation Journalism Scholarship was established in 2002 by the Gridiron Club and Foundation.
 The Gridiron Club is the oldest and most prestigious journalistic organization in Washington D.C., and its foundation makes charitable contributions and provides scholarship to journalism students.
 The Gridiron Foundation Journalism Scholarship is awarded to undergraduate students based upon outstanding academic achievements and a stated commitment to pursue a career in journalism.
 Students must re-apply each year to be considered for renewal.

 The Michael Gurevitch Journalism Scholarship

 The Michael Gurevitch Journalism Scholarship was established in January 2009 by Patricia Gurevitch, in memory of her husband.
 An internationally renowned mass communication scholar, Professor Emeritus Michael Gurevitch taught at the University of Maryland’s College of Journalism from 1983 until 2008.
 Much of his work was grounded in case studies and original research relating to how journalists grasped the practical problems of keeping the public informed.
 Professor Gurevitch would not have been able to be in the United States to earn his 2 degrees if he did not have help from others.
 This scholarship provides non- renewable funds for doctoral students in the Merrill College.
 Preference will be given to international students with financial need.